Historical Society of Forest Park

 Fred Marunde

-Fred Marunde was born in eastern Germany and fled to West Germany with his family in 1945.
-In 1952, they were admitted into the U.S. and settled in Forest Park.
-He soon joined the Young People's Choir and later the Harlem Male Chorus.
-In 1956, he enlisted in the U.S. Army, where he served honorably and became a U.S. citizen.
-Upon returning to Forest Park, he married Roberta and resumed his interest in singing and various civic activities.
-He served on the School Advisory Committee, Oktoberfest, Altenheim Board, and as Village Commissioner and Mayor.
-He was awarded the German Cross by the Federal Republic of Germany for his endeavors to strengthen German-American friendship.
+Born in eastern Germany, he fled to West Germany with his family in 1945.
+They immigrated to the U.S. in 1952 and settled in Forest Park.
+Fred joined the Young People’s Choir and later the Harlem Male Chorus.
+In 1956, he enlisted in the U.S. Army, serving honorably and becoming a U.S. citizen.

 Dr. Phyllis Orland